I Confess (film): Reception

 A mixed review in The Monthly Film Bulletin declared the film "rather less successful than Strangers on a Train and a good deal more so than anything else Hitchcock has done since the ill-fated Rope ...
 The final chase through the huge Chateau Frontenac seems a touch that Hitchcock could not resist: out of keeping with the generally somber tone of the film, it provides a showily melodramatic climax.
 The unresolved split between the straightforward thriller technique and the more penetrating psychological study of character, indeed, makes itself felt as a weakness at intervals throughout the film."
 The Chicago Tribune also was mixed, declaring that "While it has scenery and carefully allotted bits of tension, the film is crowded and devious plot-wise and doesn't rank with Director Hitchcock's previous bests.
 The finale is slightly overdone, even if it does manage to bring in a famed hotel."

-Philip K. Scheuer of the Los Angeles Times wrote one of the positive reviews and declared that Hitchcock "has fashioned an absorbing screen drama, one of the solidest and most expertly made of recent weeks.
+Philip K. Scheuer of the Los Angeles Times wrote one of the positive reviews, and declared that Hitchcock "has fashioned an absorbing screen drama, one of the solidest and most expertly made of recent weeks.
 In his careful treatment Hitchcock has gone deeper into human relationships than is usual with him, relying less on the physical chase or on theatrical props like trains and merry-go-rounds than on the interplay of faith and doubt to create his famous brand of suspense."
-Harrison's Reports wrote, "Living up to his reputation as a master of the suspense film, Alfred Hitchcock has fashioned a powerful dramatic entertainment in 'I Confess.' ...
+Harrison's Reports wrote: "Living up to his reputation as a master of the suspense film, Alfred Hitchcock has fashioned a powerful dramatic entertainment in I Confess. ...
 It is not a cheerful picture, but it holds one tense throughout."

+Eddie Muller explained that the film "raised to metaphysical heights Hitchcock's perennial theme of unjust fate.
+It pitted a system of fallible human justice against the conceit of God's divine plan.
+It's the conundrum at the heart of every Blind Alley thriller: Is there hope of cosmic balance, or is chaos the only true god?
+The dread this question inspired in Hitchcock twitched beneath even his most diverting escapades."

 The film was banned in Ireland because it showed a priest having a relationship with a woman (even though, in the film, the relationship takes place before the character becomes a priest).

 The film was entered into the 1953 Cannes Film Festival.

 I Confess was a favorite among French New Wave filmmakers, according to filmmaker/historian Peter Bogdanovich.